grantek/minisynth32/README.md

 ## Assembly Notes

+### MT32-pi configuration

+TODO: tl;dr enable I2S, rotary encoder control scheme, GPIO MIDI, I2C display at 128x64 or 128x32 (even for 64-row displays), set display to "inverted".

 ### The PCBs

 There are 2 PCBs required, the Raspberry Pi hat that the rear connectors are mounted onto, and a mounting board for the front panel.
+The "front" of the rear board faces downwards, so the components hang upside down to fit in the tight clearance of the case.
+The MIDI port is panel-mounted to the case for the same reason.

 The KiCad project is based on a combined board with both PCBs joined by mouse- bites, so they can be ordered as a single panel.
 There are also files for the